 Lucid Dreaming Paragraph

-In my book the Sorcerer’s Dream I reveal unique steps for lucid dreaming, knowledge that shaman Vidar passed during my initiation into the sorcerer’s world.
-In the next lucid dreaming paragraph I give you an impression of the first steps on How to Lucidly Dream.
+In my book the Sorcerer’s Dream I reveal unique steps for lucid dreaming, the knowledge that shaman Vidar passed during my initiation into the sorcerer’s world.
+In the next lucid dreaming paragraph, I give you an impression of the first steps on How to Lucidly Dream.

 “And what if I don’t find it within that time?”